Dennis-Kluge/holginator/README.md

 ## Installation
 The Holginator consists of two parts:
 * A Sinatra based frontend which serves the feeds.
-* A Rake task which composes and filters the feeds and saves them in the public directory.
+* A Rake task which composes and filters the feeds and saves them on Redis.

 Clone the repository create a Dyno on Heroku and add a cron job to execute the `holginator:create_feeds` Rake task.